Theory of topological spin Josephson junctions: Detection and Robustness

 With single-particle occupation $f_s\equiv\braket{\dch^\dagger_s \dch_s}$, the longitudinal susceptibility is written in the single-particle form:

 where the first (second) line accounts for the quasi-particle conserving (non-conserving) contributions.

-In Fig.~\ref{Fig:Susceptibility} (a)(b) we show the real and the imaginary parts of $\Pi^z_\ssub{S}(\omega)$ as a function of $\phi$ for odd and even cases respectively, evolving adiabatically in their initial ground states at $\phi=0$, whose peaks indicate the resonances between the cavity and the low-energy levels in Fig.~\ref{Fig:LatticeOddEven}(c)(d).
-They present different periodicities and reach peaks at different $\phi$, as a result of odd-even effect.
-Particularly, one can distinguish $\mathbb{Z}_4$ spin current from $\mathbb{Z}_2$ case, by dint of opposite signs near $\phi=\pi$ in the imaginary parts.
+In Figs.~\ref{Fig:Susceptibility}(a) and \ref{Fig:Susceptibility}(b), we show the real and the imaginary parts of $\Pi^z_\textsc{s}(\omega)$ as a function of $\phi$ for odd and even cases, respectively, evolving adiabatically in their initial ground states at $\phi=0$, whose peaks indicate the resonances between the cavity and the low-energy levels in Figs.~\ref{Fig:LatticeOddEven}(c) and \ref{Fig:LatticeOddEven}(d).
+They present different periodicities and reach peaks at different $\phi$, as a result of the odd-even effect.
+Particularly, one can distinguish $\mathbb{Z}_4$ spin current from the $\mathbb{Z}_2$ case, by way of opposite signs near $\phi=\pi$ in the imaginary parts.
 Moreover, even taking into account the relaxation effects such that the system always follows the ground state, the real part still exhibits a singularity at $\phi=\pi$ in Fig.~\ref{Fig:Susceptibility}(c), which is again a signature for $\mathbb{Z}_4$ crossing of the levels.
 We note that while the magnetic coupling to each individual spin is typically small (a few Hz in cQED setups), by coupling the cavity to many spins in the chains $\bm{\hat{S}}_l$, the response function is enhanced by an order $\sim l^2$ as compared to the single spin scenario.